-Glitter jars and other activities for children
+Glitter jars and other activities for kids

-I have been exploring a range of mindfulness activities to do with children recently and have been asked to share some on the blog.
+I have been exploring a range of mindfulness activities to do with children and teens recently and have been asked to share some on the blog.
 One of my favourites, that can help both adults and children, are glitter jars.

 A glitter jar is basically a clear jar with a lid, filled with glitter and water.
 It can be simply played with, used to help children calm down and even to explain how our minds work when we are feeling stressed.
 They are easy to make and can provide a calming experience, with children enjoying both making and looking at them.